miniblog/engine/doc/installation.md

 1. Assuming Composer is installed globally, run:\
 `composer create-project miniblog/blog-project <target-directory>`\
 Replace `<target-directory>` with the name of the directory you want to create.
-1. At the root of the project you just created, run `bin/console refresh-content`.
+1. At the root of the project you just created, run `bin/console refresh`.
 1. Make `public/` the document root of your website.

-> :warning: Always run `bin/console refresh-content` after updating content.
+> :warning: Always run `bin/console refresh` after updating content.

 You should now see the Miniblog homepage when you navigate to the root of your website.